Learn how to sell anything (that’s worth selling) in this 7-minute video that film critics everywhere are raving about*:

 What are you selling and why?

 We set up our funnel so that potential customers would only see our sales page when we had the opportunity to share it with them personally (over a live webinar presentation).
-The reason for this is simple: a static sales page does not do a good job selling a premium product or service (certainly no one that’s brand new for something that’s not yet built!).
+The reason for this is simple: a static sales page does not do a good job selling a premium product or service (especially not for something that’s not yet built!).

-So we had to be able to present our offer in person (live webinar being close enough), if we hoped to get any early adopters on board our new program.
+So we had to be able to present our offer live and speak directly to our potential clients if we hoped to get any early adopters into our new program.

 From Good to Great